 LAREDO THEATER GUILD INTERNATIONAL

 Local arts organizations rely on donors and volunteer power.
 We are committed to assisting the Laredo Theater Guild for the past decade.
 During this time, we have provided set design services pro-bono for over 22 productions both at Texas A&M International University and Laredo College Fine & Performing Arts Centers.
 This includes working with the production team and artistic director as well as the producers to create a set within the selected venue, timeframe and budget.
-As a participating board member and current Vice President, Telissa Molano continues to help pass on the love of community-driven theater to the next generation.
+As a participating board member and current President, Telissa Molano continues to help pass on the love of community-driven theater to the next generation.